-We just got back from another incredible Vietnam visa run/birthday trip to Taipei and it really got us thinking about making the most of the expat situation here in Vietnam.
+We just got back from another incredible Vietnam visa run/birthday trip to Taiwan and it really got us thinking about making the most of the expat situation here in Vietnam.

 Chances are that if you are currently living in Vietnam as an expat, you may be doing so on some kind of short term work visa that requires you to leave the country every few months.
 Now, we see most people simply book a flight to Bangkok (the cheapest flight option) and then return the very same day, having not left the airport.
 Most people claim to do this to save money which, quite frankly, is a pretty boring excuse.

 Teaching in Hanoi is a lucrative means of employment and living costs are still extremely low, so why not make the most of this, and your proximity to the rest of Asia?

 Here are some ideas for Vietnam visa runs.
 Or, more specifically, Hanoi visa runs.
 All these destinations are accessible via direct flights on low cost airlines from Noi Bai International Airport and cost between $100 and $200 return airfare, sometimes less.
 Please remember that flight prices are dependent on time and flexibility, so it will totally depend on when you need to do your visa run.

 Vietnam Visa Run to Bangkok